MicrosoftDocs/microsoft-365-docs/microsoft-365/loop/loop-components-teams.md

 ## Loop components and .loop files

-Loop components created in Teams and Outlook are backed by a .loop (earlier versions of Loop-created .fluid) file stored in the creator's OneDrive.
+Loop components created in Teams and Outlook are just .loop (earlier versions of Loop-created .fluid) files stored in the creator's OneDrive.
 A file being in OneDrive means that users can create, discover, and manage Loop components (.loop files) as easily as any Office document.

 ## How are .loop files stored?

 The .loop files appear on Office.com and OneDrive, such as in the Recent and Recommended areas.
 Users can search for content in .loop files from Office.com and OneDrive.
 The .loop files can be restored to previous versions from OneDrive.
 To create Loop components, chat or email creators must have a OneDrive account.
 Without a valid OneDrive account, chat or email creators might still be able to collaborate on a component created by other users who have a valid OneDrive account, but can't create their own Loop components.

-Moving a .loop file from OneDrive to a SharePoint site will result in the Live component failing to load in Teams chat, Outlook email, or any other place it was previously shared to.
+Moving a .loop file from OneDrive to a SharePoint site results in the Loop component failing to load in Teams chat, Outlook email, or any other place it was previously shared to.

 ## What happens if the owner of the file leaves the company?